- Symbols used

 - Regularly audit the security of web applications, including source-code analysis, to identify and eliminate vulnerabilities that put application systems and clients at risk of attack.

-- Track the number of incoming requests per second.
-Configure servers and network devices to resist typical attacks (including TCP/UDP flooding and database overloading).
+- Keep an eye on the number of requests per second received by resources.
+Configure servers and network devices to withstand typical attack scenarios (such as TCP/UDP flooding or high numbers of database requests).

 - Improve security awareness among clients.

 - Regularly remind clients how to stay safe online from the most common attacks.

 - Urge clients to not enter their credentials on suspicious websites and to not give out such information by email or over the phone.

 - Explain what clients should do if they suspect fraud.